Search the best hotels in Mérida

 In Mérida's historic heart

 - Rosas & Xocolate (Chocolate and Roses) is a themed property, converted from two beautiful mansions.
 The conversion is luxurious, and the themes run all the way to the chocolate spa treatments.
+Great for couples.

 For a jungle escape

 - The Hacienda San José is a stylish jungle escape with a world-class spa.
 Accommodation comprises of a collection of 11 rooms and four very private villas.
 The villas have private jacuzzi pools and hanging double beds.